CudjzikxmxR/The-Rainbow-Void-Tree/docs/layer-features.md

 - name: **optional**. used in reset confirmations (and the default infobox title).
 If absent, it just uses the layer's id.

 - startData(): A function to return the default save data for this layer.
-Add any variables You have to it.
+Add any variables you have to it.
 Make sure to use `Decimal` values rather than normal numbers.

     Standard values:
         - Required: